alexoransky/music/readme.txt

 copy the patches/fluidsynthpath.py to where it is installed:
 /Library/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages/fluidsynth.py

-4b.
-Install osascript
+4b. (macOS only) Install osascript
 This is needed to control output volume in macOS.

 5b.
 Install FluidSynth, see instructions: https://github.com/frescobaldi/frescobaldi/wiki/MIDI-playback-on-Mac-OS-X
-Note that PyFluidSynth does not support FluidSynth as of 4/25/2020: https://github.com/nwhitehead/pyfluidsynth/issues/19 Instead of homebrew install fluid-synth
-You will need to install old FS 1.11.1: brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/34dcd1ff65a56c3191fa57d3dd23e7fffd55fae8/Formula/fluid-synth.rb
+Note that PyFluidSynth does not support FluidSynth as of 4/25/2020: https://github.com/nwhitehead/pyfluidsynth/issues/19 Instead of 'homebrew install fluid-synth' which installs the latest FS, you might want to install old FS v1.11.1: brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/34dcd1ff65a56c3191fa57d3dd23e7fffd55fae8/Formula/fluid-synth.rb

+Note that the latest FS (v2.1.2 as 5/18/2020) is available for Linux.

 6b.
+Replace fluidsynth.py in your Python sites library dir with the one provided in patches/osx folder.
+Select the version according to your OS.

+7b.
 Download sound fonts in SF2 format.
+Sound fonts need to be place in data folder.

-6c.
-Install mido library to work with MIDI keyboards pip install mido pip install python-rtmidi
+8. Install mido library to work with MIDI keyboards pip install mido pip install python-rtmidi

+9. Install termcolor, num2words

 Other resources